Why Cooee?

 With a Bachelor of Design in Architecture from the University of Sydney and a Master of Architecture from the University of Canberra, Ella brings a thoughtful, grounded approach to residential design.
 Her five years at Light House Architecture and Science developed a deep understanding of passive design principles and energy-efficient housing, with a focus on performance, liveability, and adaptability.

-Having grown up in the Southern Highlands and now based in the Yarra Valley, Ella is passionate about regional architecture; designing homes that respond to climate, landscape, and community.
+Having grown up in the Southern Highlands and now based in North-East Victoria, Ella is passionate about regional architecture; designing homes that respond to climate, landscape, and community.
 When not designing, she's often riding or racing bikes, a passion that’s shaped a strong appreciation for place, and the varying ways people live in all corners of the world.
 (See an image below from Ella’s 2024 solo trip across Australia in 15 days, photo credit Phillip Sage.)

 Alongside a commitment to sustainable design, Ella has a keen interest in interiors and detailing, crafting spaces that improve the livability and practicality of everyday spaces.